Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 What is Multisystem Inflammatory Syndrome (MIS-C)?

 Multisystem inflammatory syndrome (MIS-C) is a hyperactivation of the body’s immune system.
 This hyperactivation results in widespread inflammation that can affect vital organs, such as the heart, lungs, kidneys, brain, eyes, skin, and gastrointestinal tract.
 MIS-C develops within a few weeks after the initial COVID infection resolves.
-This potentially serious and life-threatening condition is a rare post-infectious complication to COVID and one way in which Long COVID may manifest in children.
+This potentially serious and life-threatening condition is a rare post-infectious complication of COVID and one way in which Long COVID may manifest in children.

-Symptoms of MIS-C typically start suddenly, within three to four weeks after COVID recovery or an asymptomatic COVID positive case.
+Symptoms of MIS-C typically start suddenly, within three to four weeks after COVID recovery or an asymptomatic COVID-positive case.
 Symptoms vary from child to child.
 They often begin with a high and persistent fever and symptoms often seen in toxic shock syndrome or Kawasaki disease.
 These symptoms can include: